 Can I Afford to Separate?

 A factor for many people when considering separation is the effect that such a significant step in their lives will have upon their financial circumstances.
-We find that many people will endure problematic, even violent relationships, through fear that they will not be able to financially support themselves and/or the children following separation.
+We find that many people will endure problematic, even violent relationships, through fear that they will not be able to financially support themselves and/or their children to separate.

-The intention of this Blog is to raise awareness of your rights upon separation and to flag potential issues, whether that be as a party who is entitled to financial assistance or a party who may be required to financially assist the other.
+The intention of this Blog is to raise awareness of your rights while getting separate and to flag potential issues, whether that be as a party who is entitled to financial assistance or a party who may be required to financially assist the other.

 - You do not have the financial capability to support your own needs, considering your income and reasonable weekly living expenses;